Renaciendo

-Renaciendo is the second album by the Mexican band AK-7.
+Renaciendo is the second album by duranguense band AK-7.
 The first Single of the album was "Dígale", which was released on August 5, 2008.

-The album favors the romantic Latin pop side of duranguense.
-Many of the performances combine duranguense's rhythmic bounce with the type of smooth, polished Latin pop romanticism one associates with Marco Antonio Solís, Joan Sebastian, and Juan Gabriel.
+Many of the songs combine duranguense's rhythmic bounce with the type of smooth, polished Latin pop romanticism associated with Marco Antonio Solís, Joan Sebastian, and Juan Gabriel.
 Granted, Renaciendo is hardly an album of slow ballad tempos.
 That romantic outlook also prevails on a likable cover of Spanish pop singer David Bisbal's "Dígale."